 - Almost all the top 20 recipients of climate-related development finance for water are middle-income countries.
 Only one, Bangladesh, is a least-developed country.

 - The significant majority (86%) of public, international climate finance to water has been provided as repayable loans, of which around half was non-concessional or provided at market rates.

 - Half of all countries receive less than £4 per person per year in climate finance for both climate mitigation and adaptation.

 - Half of countries where more than 1 in 10 people do not have water close to home get less than 77p per person per year in climate finance for water service adaptation.

 - The United Nations Environment Programme estimates that, even if the average global temperature rise is kept to 2°C, poorer countries will need $70 billion to $100 billion (PDF) every year until 2050 to help them adapt.

 - Limiting global warming to 1.5°C, compared to 2°C, may up to halve the proportion (PDF) of the population exposed to increased water stress caused by climate change, although this varies between regions.

 - In the past decade, more than 90% of major disasters have been caused by floods, storms, heatwaves, droughts and other weather-related events that are expected to become more frequent and intense because of climate change.

 Explore our climate change publications and resources

-Opinion pieces and discussions relating to climate change
+Read opinion pieces and discussions on climate change